edgarsdzgz/identity-basic/README.md

 # Welcome to identity-basic

-This is a basic web application that integrates vanilla JS, HTML, and CSS with a Node and Express backend.
+This is a basic web application that integrates:
+- Vanilla JavaScript
+- HTML
+- CSS
+- Node
+- Express
+- MySQL

+HTML, CSS, and JS form the front-end.
+With vanilla JavaScript and DOM manupulation allowing for the whole of the front-end to work.
+It creates a simplified front-end which is able to make fetch calls to hit back-end routes similar to a React project.
+The back end runs on Node and Express.
+The routing is basic and calls upon a database service which queries MySQL.
 It is integrated with a MySQL database and uses standard SQL queries to populate and affect the DB.
 The basics of the appliation is to manipulate objects using a basic router and database.
 This is the basis for other projects, as I will be slowly building into other technologies that I am more excited about, such as:
  - React
  - RTK Query